blusky-cloud/WP-Data-Science/README.md

 # WP-Data-Science
 Created by Whitman Spitzer 5/17/2021

-This is a repository for code relating to the analysis of Federal Spending Data using Python.
+This is a repository for code relating to the analysis of Federal Spending Data using Python Undertaken for Willamette Partnership.

 ### Data
 Currently, in the data/testing folder, there is a .txt file with the output of the test request we made.